grafana/diy-iot/README.md

 ## Using Loki and Prometheus libraries

-We have created following Arduino libararies to make it easier for you to send data to Prometheus and Loki:
+We have created following Arduino libraries to make it easier for you to send data to Prometheus and Loki:

 - https://github.com/grafana/prometheus-arduino
 - https://github.com/grafana/loki-arduino